 They can, of course, cancel your ticket and tell you the fare is $750 if you want to re-book, but for the reasons outlined above that is not terribly common.

-If the mistake fare doesn’t get honored, you’ll often be given the option to purchase at the intended price, but you’re by no means obligated to.
+If the Mistake Fare doesn’t get honored, you’ll often be given the option to purchase at the intended price, but you’re by no means obligated to.
 Worst case is that the purchase you made simply gets refunded and you’re no worse for the wear.
-It’s a letdown, of course, and we at Scott’s Cheap Flights have had a number of mistake fares cancelled over the years.
+It’s a letdown, of course, and we at Scott’s Cheap Flights have had a number of Mistake Fares canceled over the years.

 You can complain to the airline’s customer service desk, either in the hopes the ticket will be honored or you’ll be given another form of compensation for your troubles, say 10,000 frequent flyer miles or a $250 voucher.

 You could always threaten to file a complaint with the federal Department of Transportation and/or the Better Business Bureau.